 Smart Home: Appliances and home security systems are now online and connected.
 While away from your home you can preheat the oven, adjust the bedroom temperature, run the dishwasher, see who’s at the door or turn off the lights.

 Healthcare: From bluetooth hearing aids to remote health monitoring for blood pressure and heart rate, health professionals can now track the well-being of their patients and individuals can have better records of their health history with connected medical devices.

 Voice Activated: Ask Alexa, Siri, or Google to add things to your shopping list, read the morning news, order an Uber, check the weather or set a timer.
 These helpful devices are your digital personal assistants and are connected to the internet.
 This allows software upgrades to be pushed over the internet to improve functionality without having to purchase a new device.

 Industrial: Smart devices are used to automate and optimize thousands of operational activities across manufacturing, logistics, supply chain, transportation, auto, energy, and many more industries.
 With the convergence of IT (information technology) and OT (operational technology), internet-connected IoT devices are creating “smart factories” that boost productivity and efficiency.

 Why use IoT analytics?

-When evaluating vendors, companies should consider the devices and data sources they’ll need to track to ensure that any potential vendor has APIs that can incorporate them all.
-An ideal IoT analytics vendor will have a simple, user-friendly interface, already have successful clients in the IoT space, and will provide machine learning features that reduce the burden of analysis so teams can get accurate answers quickly.
+With a product analytics tool (Mixpanel) you can track any IoT action that occurs — When evaluating vendors, companies should consider the devices and data sources they’ll need to track to ensure that the potential vendor has open APIs and can collect all desired actions/events.
+An ideal IoT analytics vendor will have a simple, user-friendly interface, a proven track record of working with other IoT devices, and provides self-serve analysis functionality to reduce the burden of requests to your data science and analyst teams.